About Kim

 Work and Education

-Kim is a trusts and estates attorney in a boutique law firm.
-She holds a B.A. in English from Wellesley College, an M.Phil. in Medieval Literature from Oxford University, a Master of Theological Studies from Harvard University, and a J.D. from U.C.
+Kim is an attorney in the San Francisco Bay Area.
+Her practice focuses on estate planning, trust administration, probates, and conservatorships.
+She holds a B.A. in English from Wellesley College, an M.Phil. in Medieval Literature from Oxford University, an M.T.S. from Harvard University, and a J.D. from U.C.
 Berkeley.
-Despite all this fancy education, she finds herself saying and doing dumb things on a regular basis!

 Rooting Your Teen in the Faith: A Field Guide for Catholic Parents